-Justifications for wilderness preservation arise from values ascribed to wilderness.
-McCloskey, 1990, defines these values as reasons, based in philosophy and culture, for wanting wilderness.
+Formatted: Justified, Indent: First line: 0.63 cm, Space After: 12 pt, Line spacing: Double adding "it is apparent that special study is need to develop suitable definitions for these recreation resources, which can be applied in survey and management efforts" (ORRRC, 1962).
+Since that time, cave wilderness definitions have been proposed, none have gained wide acceptance (table 1).
 These tangible and intangible values are attributed to the benefits experienced by individuals, society, or nature.
 Various wilderness and protected areas related value typologies have been developed.
-Two specific typologies address American and worldwide perspectives.
-A thirteen item Wilderness Values Scale (WVS) was been used, as part of the American National Survey on Recreation and the Environment, reference table one (Cordell et al. 2003; Cordell et al. 1998).
-The World Commission on Protected Areas (WCPA), a voluntary technical body of the IUCN, developed a typology of intangible values most commonly associated with protected areas, reference table one (Putney, 2003).
+Two specific typologies address national American and worldwide perspectives.
+As part of the National Survey on Recreation and the Environment, aA thirteen item Wilderness Values Scale (WVS) was been used, as part of the American National Survey on Recreation and the Environment, -reference table one (Cordell et al. 2003; Cordell et al. 1998).
+The World Commission on Protected Areas (WCPA), a voluntary technical body of the IUCN, developed a typology of intangible values most commonly associated with protected areas, reference table one -(Putney, 2003).
 These typologies have contributed to the understanding of the diverse values associated with protected areas, both nationally and internationally.
-Cordell et al. (2003) work highlights the change, over time, in the relative importance of specific values associated with wilderness in the United States.
+Cordell et al. (1998, 2003) work highlights the change, over time, in the relative importance of specific values associated with wilderness in the United States.